• Skip to main content

 Substitutions & Variations

-• No pumpkin seeds - you can leave them out since they are just sprinkled on top.
+• No pumpkin seeds - You can leave them out since they are just sprinkled on top.

 How to make gluten free pumpkin muffins